Afrida-Rahman/PredNitro/README.md

   Step 7: Merge the prediction outputs and measure the performance.

-  Step 8: Repeat steps 1 to 7 for 10 times.
+  Step 8: Repeat steps 1 to 7 for M times.

   Step 9: Measure the average performance of M repetitions with corresponding standard deviations.